Who would you want to hire when you want to train your employees to give excellent customer service?

 Here are some ideas on how you can gamify customer service at your school or college:

-- Create a performance leaderboard: Develop a point system and create a leaderboard for your staff.
+- Create a performance leaderboard: Develop a point system and create a leaderboard for your student services team.
 This will help them stay motivated while indulging in a spot of friendly competition.